As an avid Scotland traveller I do not really care about the season of travel. So I thought: "Why not go to Scotland in winter?"

 "If you don't like the weather - wait a minute" the locals use to say.
 The weather often really changes within the course of a short time span.

 While in one moment you are bathed in sunshine, it starts raining three minutes later just to get cloudy or foggy afterwards.
-When we woke up one morning, everything was covered in a slight layer
+When we woke up one morning, everything was covered in a thin layer

 of white dust as it had snowed overnight which looked great.
 Apart from that, it was cloudy, but dry.